tgrosinger/aenea-grammars/README.md

 18. Copy `config.py.example` to `config.py` and edit, setting the ip to 0.0.0.0
 19. Install pip on the host machine (`sudo apt-get install python-pip`)
 20. Install xsel and xdotool (`sudo apt-get install xsel xdotool`)
-21. Use pip to install jsonrpclib, and yapsy
+21. Use pip to install jsonrpclib, and yapsy (`sudo pip install jsonrpclib yapsy`)

 ## Starting everything.